 The ability to take intelligent risks can be cultivated just like other desirable employee behaviors using some less bold and, what some might consider, more basic change strategies.
 Consider the following:

-Enabling: Employees need knowledge and tools to be able to build their risk tolerance and capacity.
-They need to understand the big picture, where the organization is going and their role in getting there.
+Employees need knowledge and tools to be able to build their risk tolerance and capacity.
+They need to understand the big picture, where the organization is going, and their role in getting there.
 They need to have some level of business acumen and a sense of the business landscape and factors impinging upon it.
-This information is the context required to consider, calibrate, and ultimately seize risks that have a good likelihood of driving results.
+This information is the context required to consider, calibrate, and ultimately seize risks that are likely to drive results.